pubgeo/IARPA-SMART/documentation/specifications/region_model_spec.md

 ## Region Feature

-As mentioned in the common model documentation (TODO: Add common model documentation), a Region Feature is expected to define its geometry and type.
-A Region Feature's geometry **must be** a Polygon.
+A `region` Feature is expected to define its geometry and type.
+A `region` feature's geometry **must be** of type `Polygon`.
 The following is a list of properties that are also expected to be defined in the Region's `properties` property. **All of these are mandatory**.

 ### `type` (string)